Air Force Office of Special Investigations: Fallen Agents

-During the height of the Iraq & Afghan wars, OSI Special Agents conducted counterintelligence, protective service and force protection operations.
+During the height of the Iraq and Afghan wars, OSI Special Agents conducted counterintelligence, protective service and force protection operations.
 These operations involved running sources in combat zones, tracking down IED cells, protecting senior leaders and regular collections "outside the wire."
 OSI combat deployments resulted in the injury & death of several Special Agents as a result of mortar attacks, IEDS and suicide bombers.
-Consequently, OSI has had the unfortunate distinction of the highest casualty rate among 1811 agencies during that time-frame.
+Consequently, OSI had the highest casualty rate among 1811 agencies during that time-frame.

 In popular culture

 Rosario Dawson fires a M11 pistol at the firing range at Andrews Air Force Base, while researching her role in Eagle Eye.